-The target historic area is represented by the whole Camerino's Old Town, enclosed within the medieval defensive walls (see Figure 1).
-The Camerino's Old Town is an ancient urban centre that was expanded during the Roman Age.
+The target historic area for the ARCH project is Camerino's Old Town, enclosed within the medieval defensive walls (see Figure 1).
+Camerino's Old Town is an ancient urban centre that was expanded during the Roman Age.
 Nowadays, the road network design is essentially based on the medieval pattern.
-The urban morphology of the Old Town is characterised by a compact and continuous urban context with high building density and by irregular and jagged viability of medieval origin.
-The Camerino's Old Town contains a large number of historical buildings, churches, monuments and artworks, representing a comprehensive and vulnerable cultural heritage system.
-Due to its ancient medieval structure and its site position, the Old Town of Camerino is mainly exposed to seismic and geomorphologic hazards and weather events like heavy snowfalls.
-Two case studies were selected within the old town of Camerino in relation to their architectural, historical and cultural values: The Ducal Palace (13th to 15th century) and Santa Maria in Via's Church (16th century).
+The urban morphology of the Old Town is characterised by a compact and continuous urban context with high building density and by narrow and small streets, trails and paths, a distinctive character of the middle age structure with no grids.
+The Old Town contains a large number of historic buildings, churches, monuments and artworks, representing a comprehensive and vulnerable cultural heritage system.
+Due to its ancient medieval structure and its location, the Old Town of Camerino is mainly exposed to seismic and geomorphologic hazards and weather events like heavy snowfalls.
+Two case studies have been selected within the old town of Camerino, due to their architectural, historical and cultural value: The Ducal Palace (13th to 15th century) and Santa Maria in Via's Church (16th century).
 These will be used as references for the vulnerability and resilience level of the entire historic area.